 Allows you to configure rules for custom mapping of users, groups, nonemployee contacts, user profiles, aliases, calendar resources, and exceptions.

-If you’re using GCDS with a Microsoft Active Directory server or OpenLDAP, you can easily set up your configuration using the default values in Configuration Manager.
+If you’re using GCDS with an Active Directory server or OpenLDAP, you can easily set up your configuration using the default values in Configuration Manager.

 Guides you through creating and running a synchronization.
 Includes a simulation stage to make sure your setup is tested.

 Uses rules and exclusions so you can omit data from a sync

 Set up exclusion rules to omit data such as users, profiles, groups, organizational units, or calendar resources from a sync.

 - You set up rules to specify how the system generates a list of your data.